 Owning a home is an American dream, one that millions are pursuing daily.
 A recent Fannie Mae survey indicates that more than half of American renters (58%) hope to own their home someday, joining the 64.4 percent of Americans who currently own one.
 They cited many reasons for wanting to buy a home, but financial incentives surpass them all: Seventy-one percent said that home ownership protects against rent increases and serves as a good financial investment.

-But in reality, “Home sweet home” can have a financially empty meaning for people who purchase the property for financial gain.
+But in reality, “Home sweet home” can have a financially empty meaning for people who purchase the property with a traditional mortgage and expect to gain financially.
 Despite the idea of walking away with some cash at the end of a sale, when the math is done, the economic result can be disappointing for those who care to assess the situation.

 For most people, home ownership does the exact opposite of what the banking and housing industries say it does.
 It depletes people’s wealth-building capacity over time by consuming their hard-earned income and cash reserves while restricting their ability to capitalize on other types of financial investments.